Kuadrant/gateway-api-state-metrics/examples/enterprise/README.md

 other Gateway resources (e.g. HTTPRoute) that make up an example enterprise company.

-The enterprise builds and sells support & consulatancy services for a popular software stack.
+The enterprise builds and sells support & consultancy services for a popular software stack.
 It consists of the following departments and people:

 - Internal engineering team (1000 staff) that maintains